Nucleic acid analogue

-Nucleic acid analogues are compounds which are analogous (structurally similar) to naturally occurring RNA and DNA, used in medicine and in molecular biology research.
+Nucleic acid analogues are compounds which are structurally analogous to naturally occurring RNA and DNA, through substitutions of any of its sugar, phosphate, and nucleobase components.
+They are used in medicine and in molecular biology research.

+Overview

-Nucleic acids are chains of nucleotides, which are composed of three parts: a phosphate backbone, a pentose sugar, either ribose or deoxyribose, and one of four nucleobases.
+Nucleic acids are chains of nucleotides, which are composed of three parts: a backbone consisting of a pentose sugar of either ribose or deoxyribose, linked by phosphate groups; and one of four nucleobases.
 An analogue may have any of these altered.
 Typically the analogue nucleobases confer, among other things, different base pairing and base stacking properties.
 Examples include universal bases, which can pair with all four canonical bases, and phosphate-sugar backbone analogues such as PNA, which affect the properties of the chain (PNA can even form a triple helix).

-Nucleic acid analogues are also called Xeno Nucleic Acid and represent one of the main pillars of xenobiology, the design of new-to-nature forms of life based on alternative biochemistries.

-Artificial nucleic acids include peptide nucleic acid (PNA), Morpholino and locked nucleic acid (LNA), as well as glycol nucleic acid (GNA), threose nucleic acid (TNA) and hexitol nucleic acids (HNA).
-Each of these is distinguished from naturally occurring DNA or RNA by changes to the backbone of the molecule.